yotzkim/cse15l-lab-reports/labreport5/labreport5.md

 **Detail the failure-inducing input and context.
 That might mean any or all of the command you're running, a test case, command-line arguments, working directory, even the last few commands you ran.
 Do your best to provide as much context as you can.**
-It gives me that the error that `ListExamples.java` could not be found.
+It gives me the error that `ListExamples.java` could not be found.
 That's weird because I know we just created and copied it and since `ListExamples.java` was the second argument to compile, it means that the first argument, `TestListExamples`, was fine.
 Why is that the case?
 My code is shown below:
 ![Image](bugcode.png)

 ---